Argent77/A7-Achievements/README.md

 The component can be installed at any time.
 It is not needed to start a new game.
 Achievements that have already been unlocked before the mod was installed will be detected and added to the journal.

-In addition to the official Steam Achievements the mod also unlocks a small number of unused achievements for <abbr title="Siege of Dragonspear">SoD</abbr> which are implemented in the game but not registered by Steam.
+In addition to the official Steam Achievements the mod also unlocks a small number of unused achievements for SoD which are implemented in the game but not registered by Steam.